dtudury/transmit/README.md

 * expression = type, bytes

 ### goldfish-identifier
+a numbering system that takes up more bytes as needed (but it wastes a bit per byte to do so)
 * first 128 (2^7) identifiers take up 1 bytes
   * 0000,0000 - 0111,1111
 * next 16,384 (2^14) identifiers take up 2 bytes